 Mouraria district is part of ancient Lisbon from the time Portugal wasn’t even a country.
-Lisbon’s history goes back more than 2000 years combining Moorish and Roman occupation, battles, fight for power and influence, intrigue and treachery until the foundation of Portugal with king Dom Afonso Henriques (sec XII).
+Lisbon’s history goes back more than 2000 years combining Moorish and Roman occupation, battles, fight for power and influence, intrigue and treachery until the foundation of Portugal with king Dom Afonso Henriques (12th century).

 Renovar a Mouraria is an association working toward minorities’ integration, cultural activities and guided tours with the intent of showing and bringing people to Mouraria.
 At their headquarters you can eat, drink, dance, watch exhibitions, learn several languages and more.